To add, remove or update a listing, email editorial@ thisweeknews.com.

 Tea & Tears-Westerville, a support group for family members of those facing a mental illness, meets from 1 to 3 p.m. the fourth Saturday of each month at Church of the Messiah, Meeting House, 51 N. State St., Westerville.
 This group is led by Ron and Lori Richardson.
 Registration is not required.
 For more information call 614-501-6264(NAMI).

 Schizophrenics Anonymous, sponsored by Mental Health America of Franklin County and Concord Counseling, 5 to 6 p.m.
 Wednesdays at Concord Counseling, 700 Brooksedge Blvd.
-Call Mary Kay at 614-882-9338, ext.
-233. Meetings subject to change.
-Call to confirm.
+Call Marilyn at 614-882-9338, ext.
+227, to confirm or visit mhafc.
+Meetings subject to change.